alexmanrique/blog/_posts/2021-04-18-applications-to-work-as-a-developer.md

 ## Intellij Idea

-It's the IDE that I have used more during my time that I have been developing.
-Before this IDE I used it at the beginning of my career Eclipse but when I discovered Intellij I never when back.
+It's the IDE that I have used more during my time as developer.
+Before this IDE I used at the beginning of my career Eclipse but when I discovered Intellij I never change again for Java projects.

 ## Google Calendar

 All the meetings that I have every week are scheduled in this application.
-At the beginning of the week, I look at the calendar and see the most important meetings that I have to attend and if I have something to prepare.
+At the beginning of the week, I look at the calendar and see the most important meetings that I have to attend and if I have to prepare something.

 ## Android Studio

-I have used this application to program an android application.
+I have used this application to program an Android application.
 It's like Intellij.
 You can use different emulators to check how your application works on different devices.

 ## Postman